-The PESB upholds cultural competency standards in order to ensure the cultural responsiveness of Washington State educators.
+The PESB upholds cultural competency standards (PDF) in order to ensure the cultural responsiveness of Washington State educators.
 As background, in 2009 the Legislature charged the PESB with identifying model standards for Cultural Competency, in partnership with the Education Opportunity Gap Oversight and Accountability Committee (EOGOAC).
 Those standards we co-developed and are integrated into our educator preparation program standards and upheld across all programs.

 First Peoples’ Language, Culture and Oral Traditions Certification

 This certification program is designed to contribute to the prevention, recovery, revitalization, and promotion of First Peoples’ languages, and for tribal children to learn their language while at school.
 Participating sovereign tribal governments may certify individuals who meet the tribe’s criteria for certification as a teacher in the Washington state first peoples’ language, culture, and oral tribal traditions teacher certification program.
 The PESB honors the sovereign status of tribal governments in their sole expertise in the transmission of their indigenous languages, heritage, cultural knowledge, customs, traditions and best practices for the training of first peoples’ language, culture, and oral tribal traditions teachers.
 Learn more information about this certification program and read the Washington Administrative Code (WAC) 181-78A-700 guiding the program.